vegancat/next-pwa/examples/custom-worker/README.md

 [TOC]

 This example demonstrates how to use `next-pwa` to turn a `Next.js`-based web app into a PWA easily.
-It shows how to add custom worker code to the generated Service Worker.
+It shows how to add custom worker code to the generated service worker.

 ## New method

 Simply create a new file called `worker/index.ts` and start adding your code. `next-pwa` will detect this file automatically, and bundle the file into `dest` as `worker-*.js` using `webpack`.
 It's also automatically injected into the generated `sw.js`.

 In this way, you get the benefit of code splitting and size minimization automatically.
 Yes, `require` modules works!
-Yes, you can share code between your web app and the Service Worker!
+Yes, you can share code between your web app and the service worker!

 > - In dev mode, `worker/index.ts` is not watched, so it will not hot reload.